meltedcubes/Tutorial/README.md

 ## The Trick

-Internally,  `LoadLibraryA` or any other variant, just calls `LoadLibraryStub` (a forwarder), which then calls `LdrLoadDll`, which calls `LdrpLoadDll`, which then calls `LdrpLoadDllInternal`, which then checks if the image is already loaded using `LdrpFastpthReloadedDll` -> `LdrpFindLoadedDllByName` to search PEB->Ldr->InLoadOrderModuleList, and if found (like our fake version.dll entry),
+Internally,  `LoadLibraryA` or any other variant, just calls `LoadLibraryStub` (a forwarder), which then calls `LdrLoadDll`, which calls `LdrpLoadDll`, which then calls `LdrpLoadDllInternal`, which then checks if the image is already loaded using `LdrpFastpthReloadedDll` -> `LdrpFindLoadedDllByName` to search PEB->Ldr->InLoadOrderModuleList, and if found (like our fake version.dll entry).

 It increments the load count, builds forwarder links, and returns STATUS_SUCCESS causing LdrpLoadDllInternal to skip LdrpMapDll entirely, meaning NtCreateSection(SEC_IMAGE) never gets called, which completely bypasses Hyperion's hook that's waiting to block exactly that call!